GeoTecINIT/EO4GEO-bok-dataviz/README.md

 # EO4GEO-bok-dataviz

-EO4GEO-bok-dataviz is an script to parse a json-ld file and visualize it in a circle packing d3 layout.
+EO4GEO-bok-dataviz is an script to parse EO4GEO BoK and visualize it in a circle packing d3 layout.

 ## Installation